 Amateur Radio is a service which promotes and encourages the honing of technical and operational radio skills in order to have qualified operators to depend on in an emergency.
 It was created to experiment on cutting edge communications technology and techniques and to promote goodwill and the free exchange of technical knowledge among other Hams throughout the world.

 Having to earn the license, Hams treat their privileges with respect.
 Since an Amateur Radio operator's license is a privilege that can be taken away for misuse, close attention is paid to the FCC's rules.
 Proper etiquette on the air is maintained through informal suggestions, peer pressure and volunteer Official Observer notices.
 It's a family-friendly environment.

 So how do I study for the Technician Class License exam?

 Now it's time to put the book away and take the test... at home.
 No, you can't get your license this way, but you can see if your studying paid off.
-Just go to QRZ's Practice Amateur Radio Exams and click on Start Test.
+Just go to the bottom of our Study Material To Earn Your Technician Class Ham License web page to take a sample test.
 These tests use the complete and current official VEC (Volunteer Examiner Coordinator) approved question pools and answers.
 Each test taken is composed of a unique combination of questions that are selected at random in accordance with the official guidelines set forth for each element and each subelement.
-There is also a large print edition if the characters on your screen are too small.

 Information Sources: American Radio Relay League (ARRL.org); Federal Communications Commission (FCC.gov); HamUniverse.com; North Dakota State University Amateur Radio Society (www.w0hsc.ndsu.nodak.edu); QRZ.com; Triangle East Amateur Radio Association Volunteer Examiner Team (teara-ve.ka4puv.com); Wikipedia (Wikipedia.org).